mohammadabk2/KeepTasks/README.md

 1. ~~make the listView auto update when something is added or removed~~
 1. ~~add the ability to complete tasks and delete them~~
 1. ~~add a task histroy in the database to be viewed in settings or a button for it~~
-1. add clear history button
+1. ~~add clear history button~~
 1. add functionality to the normal and urgent buttons
+1. add functionality to the clear history button
 1. add the valid date ability
 1. add setting alarms and maybe sending a notification
 1. add the ability to edit tasks by having the createtask show again with all the details there